 Minnesota’s North Shore is one of the best hiking destinations in the Midwest.
-It’s so good an entire trail system has been developed there from Duluth to Canada—the Superior Hiking Trail.
+It’s so good that an entire trail system has been developed there from Duluth to Canada—the Superior Hiking Trail.

 It has the perfect combination of the biggest freshwater lake in the world—Lake Superior—high bluffs and (Midwest-style) mountains and forests.
 Dozens of rivers flow from higher inland to the lake, many with impressive waterfalls as they make their way down.